gwleuverink/blade-shape-divider/README.md

 ## Contributing

 This port should be pretty much complete.
 Any new features not available in the original [shapedivider.app](https://shapedivider.app) fall outside the scope of this project and will not be merged.
-Improvements to the API will be considered.
+Improvements to the API & bugfixes are very welcome :)
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ### Security